geeksambhu/geeksambhu.github.io/_posts/2017-05-05-big-oh-notation-and-algorithmic.md

 Similarly, we may have logarithmic **O(log(n))** for some cases like in Binary search.
 Binary search cut the array size in half with each operation.

-Simpler Program can be anlysed by counting number of nested loop.
+Simpler Program can be analysed by counting number of nested loop.